standard-for-public-code/standard-for-public-code/criteria/understandable-english-first.md

 * Makes the codebase and what it does understandable for a wider variety of stakeholders in multiple contexts.
 * Helps with the discoverability of the codebase.
-* Can help you meet the [European Union accessibility directive](https://ec.europa.eu/digital-single-market/en/web-accessibility), which requires most public sector information to be accessible
+* Can help you meet the [European Union accessibility directive](https://ec.europa.eu/digital-single-market/en/web-accessibility), which requires most public sector information to be accessible.

 ## What this does not do